vasil-mangelov-fhe3/dotfiles/README.md

 This is our compilation of dotfiles, they are build to be managed by [Anders Ingemann's homeshick](https://github.com/andsens/homeshick)
 All contribution goes to the original developers we only have put the pieces together.

+This includes [Lokaltog powerline-fonts](https://github.com/Lokaltog/powerline-fonts) which are installed to "$HOME/.fonts"

 ## Install

 ### Manual